 1. Define the purpose of the dataset

-First establish the dataset’s purpose.
-This will make it easier to decide what kind of data needs to be gathered and how it should be presented.
+First, establish the dataset’s purpose.
+This will help you decide what data needs to be gathered and how it should be presented.

 The following image shows an example of an OCR system identifying numerical values in an invoice through bounding box tags: